Faculty Research Day

 Faculty presenters engage in selfless self-promotion for the greater good!
 And meet students and faculty members they might otherwise never meet, creating interest in and respect for their work, and developing an audience for their expertise.

-The University elevates its research profile on campus, and contributes to Undergraduate Research initiatives that increase student retention by increasing student-faculty contact across the disciplines and engaging them in the possibility of in-depth inquiry into the fundamentals of a discipline.
-Faculty promote themselves and their work as the biggest educational resource on campus.
+The University elevates its research profile on campus and contributes to Undergraduate Research initiatives that increase student retention by increasing student-faculty contact across the disciplines and engaging them in the possibility of in-depth inquiry into the fundamentals of a discipline.
+Faculty members present themselves as Hofstra’s greatest educational resource!

-Time and Location: Faculty Research Day will take place in the Student Center Plaza Room from 11:00am until 1:00pm.
+Time and Location: Faculty Research Day will take place in the Student Center MultiPurpose Room from 11:00am until 1:00pm on September 26, 2018.

 Presenters will receive a lunch voucher.
 We can accommodate approximately 75 posters and seek the broadest possible representation of disciplines and departments.

-Please discuss with your chairperson; to sign up for the event, contact Neil H. Donahue, Vice Provost for Undergraduate Academic Affairs (Neil.H.Donahue@hofstra.edu) or x5442 for more information.
-Posters can be used again from last year or updated to show new research.
+Please discuss with your chairperson; then contact Neil H. Donahue, Vice Provost for Undergraduate Academic Affairs at Neil.H.Donahue@hofstra.edu for more information or to sign up for the event.

-For a list of previous participants and to see their posters, go to hofstra.edu/About/Administration/Provost/orsp/orsp_faculty_research.html, please scroll down and click on the highlighted names to see posters.
+For lists of the last four years’ participants and to see their posters, please go to http://www.hofstra.edu/about/administration/provost/orsp/orsp_faculty_research.html, scroll down and click on the highlighted names to see posters.

 - Faculty can arrange to meet their students to view and discuss posters together as an on-campus ‘excursion.’